luapower/website/www/md/building.md

 luapower with it.
 If you do, please report back on your experience and maybe we'll make this a supported toolchain.

+## Building with multigit

+	./mgit build <package>

+which is implemented as:

+	cd csrc/<package> && ./build-<current-platform>.sh

+## Building packages in order

+You can use [luapower] so that for any package or list of packages (or for all installed packages) you will get the full list of packages that need to be compiled _in the right order_, including all the dependencies:

+	./luapower build-order pkg1,...|--all [platform]

+Again, you can use mgit to leverage that and actually build the packages:

+	./mgit build-all pkg1,...|--all [platform]

+To build all installed packages on the current platform, run:

+	./mgit build-all --all

 ## Other (unsupported) ways of building

 ### Running Ubuntu 10 on Ubuntu 14